LaDainian Tomlinson is the latest Hall of Famer who never got the chance to play on Super Sunday

 Closest call: 2010 (AFC Championship Game, 24-19 loss at Steelers)

-Infamously sulking on the sideline, injured and wearing a Darth Vader facemask and trench coat at New England in the 2007 AFC Championship Game — after just two carries for five yards — was clearly the low point of L.T.’s playoff career.
+Infamously sulking on the sideline, injured and wearing a Darth Vader facemask and trench coat at New England in the 2007 AFC Championship Game — after just two carries for five yards — was clearly the low point of L.T.'s playoff career.
 Staying on the dark side, three of his five playoff losses were by margins of three points, one defeat came by four points and the most lopsided was a nine-pointer.
-His postseason struggles aside, Tomlinson was still a force to be reckoned with on the gridiron and he inducted into the Pro Football Hall of Fame in 2017 in his first year of eligibility.
+His postseason struggles aside, Tomlinson was still a force to be reckoned with on the gridiron and he was inducted into the Pro Football Hall of Fame in 2017 in his first year of eligibility.

 9. Tony Gonzalez, TE (1997-2013)